 One extension, which we develop in the following chapter, is to treat the protons and the electrons as two separate fluids and derive dynamical equations that describe their (coupled) evolution.
-Another extension, which we describe now, is to acknowledge that, in most plasmas, the cyclotron period is very short compared with the Coulomb collision time and that the timescale on which energy is transferred backwards and forwards between the electrons and the protons and the electromagnetic field is intermediate between ω_c^{-1} and ν{ee}^{-1} .
+Another extension, which we describe now, is to acknowledge that, in most plasmas, the cyclotron period is very short compared with the Coulomb collision time (and with the anomalous scattering time) and that the timescale on which energy is transferred backwards and forwards between the electrons and the protons and the electromagnetic field is intermediate between ω_c^{-1} and ν{ee}^{-1} .
 Intuitively, this allows the electron and proton velocity distributions to become axisymmetric with respect to the magnetic field direction, though not fully isotropic.
 In other words, we can characterize the plasma using a density and two separate components of pressure, one associated with motion along the direction of the magnetic field, and the other with gyration around the field lines.

-For simplicity, let us just consider the electrons and their stress tensor, which we can write as
+For simplicity, let us just consider the electrons and their stress tensor, which we can write as is parallel to the local magnetic field, then